-The Changemakers mission is to empower promising youth leaders to drive positive impact in Tulsa right now and into the future.
+The Changemakers mission is to build capacity in youth, adults, and systems to support youth in driving positive impact in Tulsa right now and into the future.

 Vision: A future where Tulsa is a model city for youth-driven impact.
 Youth are core catalysts for impact in their communities, and communities are actively engaged in identifying, developing, and empowering youth as leaders.
 Tulsa is consistently cultivating highly effective community leaders eager to empower successive generations.